ComputationalIntelligenceGroup/Voltric/README.md

 -----------------

-**Voltric** is an open source software library for clustering with Bayesian networks that is being developed by researchers of the Polythecnic University of Madrid.
-While still on early development, Voltric aspires at being an important tool in the Data science ecosystem.
-Voltric provides a framework for developing new algorithms based on Bayesian networks, it also their computational and interpreational advatanges to provide a set of already implemented methods that belong to the State of the art.
+**Voltric** is an open source software library for clustering with Bayesian networks that is being implemented by researchers of the Polythecnic University of Madrid.
+While still on early development, it aspires at becoming an important tool in the Data science ecosystem.
+Voltric provides an extensive framework for Probabilistic Graphical Models with a special focus on Bayesian networks.
+It equips the user with a set of state-of-the-art techniques and provide the basis for the creation of new ones.

 Acknowledgements
 -------------------